vmakeev/huawei_mesh_router/README.md

   - enable or disable Wi-Fi access control
   - add/remove devices from blacklist/whitelist
   - Wi-Fi access switch per client device
+- enabling and disabling access to specific sites
 - hardware and firmware version of the primary router
 - internet connection details
 - uptime of each router